RTXteam/RTX-KG2/README.md

 ## Setup your computing environment

-The computing environment where you will be running the KG2 build should be running **Ubuntu 18.04**.
+The computing environment where you will be running the KG2 build should be running **Ubuntu 22.04**.
 Your build environment should have the following *minimum* hardware specifications:

-- 256 GiB of system memory
+- 128 GiB of system memory
 - 1,023 GiB of disk space in the root file system
 - high-speed networking (20 Gb/s networking) and storage
 - if you are on the RTX-KG2 team: ideally your build system should be in the AWS region `us-west-2` since that is where the RTX KG2 S3 buckets are located

+We use `r5a.4xlarge` AWS instances for KG2 builds.

 ## The KG2 build system assumes there is no MySQL already installed